arkency/posts/posts/2013-09-16-arkency-survival-guide-to-effective-programming.md

 you ever felt undervalued as developer and wondered how a different environment, which gives you more responsibility, might look like, go and read it.

+## What can you expect

-## Arkency survival guide to effective programming
+## Arkency survival guide to effective remote programming

 You can order beta version (including all the future releases) for $7 right now:
 [Remote, Async, Anarchy](https://sellboxhq.com/l/Ak8L/Remote-Async-Anarchy-Arkency-survival-guide-to-effective-programming) .